Resources - Table of Contents:

 warming has been accompanied by dramatic improvements in agricultural productivity.

-Extra CO2 also makes plants more drought resistant and water-efficient, by improving
+That's because extra CO2 makes plants more drought resistant and water-efficient, by

 (Google finds many articles about it.)